-My “on call” period is typically 2 weeks before and 2 weeks after your estimated due date, and you may call or text me with questions, concerns, or updates at any time.
+My “on call” period is typically 2 weeks before your estimated due date until you give birth.
+You may call or text me with questions, concerns, or updates at any time.
 When labor starts, you would then contact me and let me know when you would like me to come.
 Once you are actively laboring, I will stay with you, providing support until you have given birth.

 Personal experience and professional training allow me to offer a wide range of pain management suggestions from breathing and relaxation techniques to position changes or hydrotherapy.
 The use of my rebozo or doing massage or acupressure, at the right time, in the right way, can make such a difference.